2235g3/Binary-search/README.md

 # Basic Python Binary Search

-A basic binary search algorithm in Python.
+Binary search and bubble sort algorithms in Python.

 Most likely very inefficient, and has terrible modularisation.